MaksumRifai/kumparan-ar/README.md

 https://github.com/MaksumRifai/kumparan (Repo) | https://maksumrifai.github.io/kumparan (Live)

-With that cam ready on your phone, Scan Kumparan Sticker/Umbrella or open logo from kumparan.com with your Laptop or PC.
-Or you can use assets logo from disclaimer below.
+Open Live Demo with Chrome Mobile Browser or AR/VR/XR Devices, When that cam ready, Scan Kumparan Sticker/Umbrella or Logo from kumparan.com Or you can use assets logo from disclaimer below.
+Note for Desktop Browser you need latest Chrome or Edge that suported and enabled for WebVR Experiences, and also good desktop camera (Webcam).

 ## AR.js
 AR.js is a lightweight library for Augmented Reality on the Web, coming with features like Image Tracking, Location based AR and Marker tracking.